liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-You should replace catching exception `ReservedUserEmailAddressException` with catching exception `UserEmailAddressException.MustNotBeCompanyMx`, `UserEmailAddressException.MustNotBePOP`, or `UserEmailAddressException.MustNotBeReserved`.
+You should replace catching exception `ReservedUserEmailAddressException` with catching exception `UserEmailAddressException.MustNotUseCompanyMx`, `UserEmailAddressException.MustNotBePOP3User`, or `UserEmailAddressException.MustNotBeReserved`, depending on the context.

 #### Why was this change made?

 A new pattern has been defined for exceptions that provides higher expressivity in their names and also more information regarding why the exception was thrown.

-The new exception `UserEmailAddressException.MustNotBeReserved` has all the necessary information about why the exception was thrown and its context.
-In particular, it contains the problematic email address, and the list of reserved email addresses.
+Each new exception has all the necessary information about why the exception was thrown and its context.
+For example, the `UserEmailAddressException.MustNotBeReserved` exception contains the problematic email address, and the list of reserved email addresses.

 ---------------------------------------